 This is one of my favorite lenses, despite the weight.
 It’s tack sharp and never lets me down.
 In my opinion, the zoom capabilities make it a wedding day must.
 Since it’s a telephoto lens, I can naturally capture candid moments and reactions throughout the day (telephoto = you can stand pretty far away & make yourself discrete).
 I also sometimes use this lens for wedding day portraits and for regular portrait sessions because the compression at 200mm is beautiful.
 I can’t rave about this lens enough!

 Other Gear I Always Have in My Bag

 Additional Gear I Bring to Weddings & Corporate Gigs

 As you may have noticed, I have not included lighting equipment yet.
 That is because I almost never pack flashes for portrait sessions.
 I love utilizing natural light and am not known for the “glamour portrait look.”
 However, lighting equipment is absolutely needed for wedding receptions and corporate gigs.

 My Lighting Equipment:

 I hope this was a fun post to read and also provided some insight into why various lenses are necessary.
-As a disclaimer, some photographers prefer more equipment, others use less – what matters is what we can do with it!
+As a disclaimer, some photographers prefer more equipment, others use less – what matters is what we can do with it.
 Having said that, I do believe professional equipment is important, which is why I chose the gear I own.
-This list will most definitely evolve over the years, but this is what I chose to work with right now.
+This list will most definitely evolve over the years, but this is what I choose to work with right now.
 Please keep asking me all your photography questions – I love answering them! 🙂